January 12, 2022

 Keeping Campus Safe and Healthy

-- Beginning Friday, August 6, masks are required inside all university buildings regardless of vaccination status.
+- Masks are required inside all university buildings regardless of vaccination status.
 This includes all public spaces such as classrooms, hallways, restrooms, residence hall lobbies and common spaces.
 Masks must be worn over the nose and mouth.
 It is our hope that we may be able to move to a mask-optional policy if our cases on campus & in the community decrease and our vaccination rates improve substantially.

 - Stay home if you are not feeling well.
-Contact the Longest Student Health Center at 662-325-2055 if you are a close contact or have COVID-like symptoms.
+Contact the Longest Student Health Center at 662-325-2055 if you need medical assistance.

 Vaccine and Testing

 - Mississippi State University strongly urges all who are able to receive a free COVID-19 vaccine.
-Vaccines are available by appointment or at one of our upcoming pop-up clinics.
-To schedule a vaccine, call 662-325-7535.
+Vaccines are available at the Longest Student Health Center and local pharmacies and clinics.
+To schedule a vaccine at the Health Center, call 662-325-2431.

 - The Longest Student Health Center continues to offer free COVID-19 testing for students.
 Call 662-325-2055 to schedule a test.
 Test results are usually returned the following day.